niaid/image_portal_workflows/docs/source/workflows/2d_EM.rst

 .. code-block:: bash
  newstack -format TIFF -shrink $shrink_factor -antialias 6 -mode 0 -meansd "140,50" input.tiff output.tiff

+Conditionals:
+  - if the input image size is less than the desired key image size, then `-shrink` and `-antialias` options are not used.
+  - if the input pixel type is 8-bit, then the `-meadsd` option is not used.

 The above command should convert any supported scalar pixel input type to an 8-bit image which a dynamic range reasonable for visualization.
 The `meansd` values could be considered tunable parameters.